Sinclair has had a wild ride so far, but we’ve stayed the course – and we’re looking forward to the next leg of the journey.

 The dinosaurs appeared again as life-sized fiberglass models at the 1964 World’s Fair – and you can still see many of those models in state parks and museums across the country.

-As a privately held, family-owned company, Sinclair is now one of the oldest continuous brands in the oil business, and our dinosaur is one of the most recognized icons in Americana.
+Sinclair is now one of the oldest continuous brands in the energy business, and our dinosaur is one of the most recognized icons in Americana.
+In 2022, Sinclair Oil joined with the former HollyFrontier Corporation to become HF Sinclair (NYSE:DINO).